frederic-perez/AmE-dictionary/data/dictionary.md

 __in cahoots__
 __in check__ _Keep those emotions in check._
 __in deep water__ _idiom_ To be in a difficult situation.
+__in default of (something)__ _idiom_ Due to the absence or lack of something; through the failure of something. _Though it was only a speeding ticket, Janet was imprisoned in default of paying the fine._ _In default of concrete evidence, the jury was obligated to acquit the defendant of murder._
 __in donkeys__ _idiom_ In an exceptionally long period of time.
 The phrase likely originated as the rhyming slang, shortened to simply “donkeys,” of “donkey’s ears” -where “ears” rhymes with “years” and alludes to the length of a donkey’s ears.
 __in droves__ _They will come in droves._
 __in excess of__ _idiom_ :four: Over; greater or more than. _Infrasound can be detected in excess of 100 miles._ _It has been tested to wind speeds in excess of 100m/s._ _Roper hadn’t slept for a period in excess of 24 hours._
+__in favor (with someone)__ _idiom_ Highly regarded (by someone); widely accepted or enjoyed (by someone).
+Primarily heard in US. _John had been in favor with his boss ever since he managed to secure that lucrative client._
 __in fold__
 __in front of (one’s) nose__ _idiom_ Immediately obvious or clearly apparent.
 __in full gear__ _idiom_ At the highest or maximum level of function, operation, or performance.